zqmillet/sphinx-console/readme.md

 # sphinx-console

-A sphinx extention that can render command in console style.
+A Sphinx extention that can render command in console style.

+This repository contains:

+- The source code of sphinx-console extention.
+- The source code of sphinx-console document.
+- The test cases of sphinx-console extention.

+## Backgroud

+I'm writting a book about Python with the [Sphinx](https://www.sphinx-doc.org/en/master/).
+I have to copy the command and its output from terminal into my `rst` file, again and again.

+It's boring. so, I made it, an extention of Sphinx, which can render command and output in console style automatically.

 ## Install